sergiobanegas/tpv.Angular/README.md

 https://github.com/miw-upm/SPRING.tpv/releases/tag/tpv-1.0.0
 The back-end is a maven project made in Java, which uses MySQL.

 My part includes the functionality that a worker of a shop needs on a daily basis.
+All the components made by made have my name in a @author tag in its top.

 NOTE: The welcome page is not made by me.
 The front-end app was made by two people.
 The other person programmed the admin panel (deleted from this project) and the welcome page.